-Introductory studies in human mental-emotional symptoms and their treatments.
-The taxonomy of disorders as proposed by the Diagnostic and Statistical Manual of Mental Disorders is emphasized.
+A study of abnormal mental, emotional and behavioral symptomology.
+A basic understanding of the classification of disorders as proposed by the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) is emphasized.
 Prerequisites: PSY 201, PSY 307, and Junior standing.
 Three semester hours credit.

 PSY 380.
 PSYCHOLOGICAL TESTS AND MEASUREMENT.
 An introductory study of the design and clinical application of psychometric measures.
 A focus on initial skills in administration, scoring, and analysis of major psychological tests is included.
 Prerequisites: PSY 305 and Junior standing.
 Three semester hours credit.